fredzannarbor/presetJSON/README.md

 ## Uploading PresetJSON Files to Your Application

 This can be done using git or via file upload applications such as FileZilla.
-Your application is responsible for finding, displaying, and opening PresetJSON files.
-In my application, this is done with a for loop over a directory called `app/presets`.
+Your application is responsible for finding, displaying, and opening any available PresetJSON files.
+In my application, this is done with a for loop over a directory called `app/presets`, or by opening a particular preset file.

-## How to Submit Your Own Presets to Nimble AI

-Use the online form, or use the file picker to upload a valid JSON file